AndreiTihoc/LLM_From_Scratch/README.md

-# TinyGPT: A GPT-Style LLM From Scratch
+# ScratchGPT: A GPT-Style LLM From Scratch

 A complete, educational implementation of a GPT-style language model built from scratch using only PyTorch and standard Python libraries.
 No HuggingFace Trainer, no nanoGPT copying – just clean, readable code.